aashmitbhasin03/Email-Intent-Recognition/README.md

 # Intent Recognition

-Email Intent Recognition is a Django web application for processing and classifying user queries, with a focus on email intent detection and automation workflows.
+Intent Recognition is a Django web application for processing and classifying user queries, with a focus on email intent detection and automation workflows.

 ---